-Young and middle-aged people, barely sick with covid-19, are dying from strokes
+Young and middle-aged people, barely sick with covid-19, are dying of strokes

 Many doctors expressed worry that as the New York City Fire Department was picking up four times as many people who died at home as normal during the peak of infection that some of the dead had suffered sudden strokes.
 The truth may never be known because few autopsies were conducted.

-Chou said one question is whether the clotting is because of a direct attack on the blood vessels, or a “a friendly-fire problem” caused by the patient’s immune response.
+Chou said one question is whether the clotting is because of a direct attack on the blood vessels, or a “friendly-fire problem” caused by the patient’s immune response.

 “In your body’s attempt to fight off the virus, does the immune response end up hurting your brain?” she asked.
 Chou is hoping to answer such questions through a review of strokes and other neurological complications in thousands of covid-19 patients treated at 68 medical centers in 17 countries.